zumasys/docs/site/jbase/jbc/decrypt/README.md

 - **string** specifies the string to be encrypted.
 - **key** is the value used to encrypt the string.
 Its use depends on method.
-- **method** is a value which indicates the encryption mechanism to.
+- **method** is a value which indicates the encryption or signature algorithm to use.

 The **extra** argument is optional, and is used for certain ciphers and signature algorithms.